-- Navigate to the folder that contains the installvcs program. - See "Mounting the product disc" on page 70. - Start the preinstallation check: - # ./installvcs -precheck sys1 sys2
+- 1 Navigate to the folder that contains the installvcs program. - 2 Start the preinstallation check:

+'''

+./installvcs -precheck sys1 sys2 ...

+'''

 The program proceeds in a noninteractive mode to examine the systems for licenses, RPMs, disk space, and system-to-system communications.